hdsfade/go_in_action/README.md

 # go_in_action
-example code of Go in Action
+code of Go in Action